ecow/liroma/README.md

 ![functional view](images/functional-view.png)

 The heart of the system is undoubtedly the chain of digital processors.
-The current hypothesis for this project (any advice and alternatives are welcome) is to use a VST host and a series of VST plugins for mastering functions, along with some hardware DSP processors to handle bass management, dynamic range control (DRC), and time alignment in the speaker networkas summarized in the following figure:
+The current hypothesis for this project (any advice and alternatives are welcome) is to use a VST host and a series of VST plugins for mastering functions, along with some hardware DSP processors to handle bass management, dynamic range control (DRC), and time alignment in the speaker network as summarized in the following figure:

 ![signal routing](images/dsp.png)

 ### Input signals requirements
-- The input SHOULD be captured directly in the source digital domain, for instance in files with lossless compression encoding, or directly from teh streaming device
+- The input SHOULD be captured directly in the source digital domain, for instance in files with lossless compression encoding, or directly from the streaming service
-- Analogic sources MUST be sampled at 44.1K 24-bit by a high-quality converters
+- Analogic sources MUST be sampled at 44.1K 24-bit by high-quality converters

 > Note that for DRM, Dolby ATMOS encoded sources, at present, cant be processed in the digital domain, so  a dolby ATMOS decoder is needed, and its output MUST be re-sampled back to the digital domain.
 In other words, sources protected by DRM must be treated as analogic sources.
 For personal use, some sw allows to remove DRM.
 This apply to Blu Ray to some formats but not yet to dolby ATMOS.

 ### Player system requirements
 - It MUST support DNLA protocol
-- Input MUST resample, if needed, to 44.1K using a known well-done algorithm (e.g. [SoZ](https://sox.sourceforge.net/SoX/Resampling))
+- Input MUST be resampled, if needed, to 44.1K using a known well-done algorithm (e.g. [SoX](https://sox.sourceforge.net/SoX/Resampling))
-- It MUST control the overall volume
+- It MUST allow to control the overall volume
-- It SHOULD support the EBU R 128 volume detection.
+- It SHOULD support the EBU R 128 loudness detection and automatic leveling.
-- It MUST support remastering features (e.g. implement a VST HOST)
+- It MUST support re-mastering features (e.g. implement a VST HOST)
-- It MUST support Video sources
+- It SHOULD support video sources
 - It SHOULD support latency sync with video (e.g. lipsync feature)
 - It MUST NOT introduce any digital processing out of the user's control.
 That is, the path of the digital signal MUST be traceable END-TO-END

-If not all features can be fulfilled by a single sw player, specialized players CAN be adopted.
-For example a SW player for files a VST host for external digital sources.
+If not all features can be fulfilled by a single sw player, different specialized players CAN be adopted.
+For example a SW player for files and a VST host for external digital sources.

 > Note that some old OS and a few of audio drivers introduce a system level processing that resample digital audio and apply other unclear transformation.
 ALL audio feature at operative system level MUST be disabled.
 All DSP MUST occur at player level or at re-mastering level (e.g. VST plugins)

-The player system is also responsible for the upmixing (e.g. from stereo to 7.1 channels) of the digital source.
+The player system is also responsible for the upmixing and for the auralization (e.g. from stereo to 7.1 channels) of the digital sources.

-### Remastering DSP requirements
+### re-mastering DSP requirements
-- Remastering MUST occurs in the player system.
+- re-mastering MUST occur in the player system.
-- The remastering sub-system SHOULD support sw VST plugin
+- The re-mastering sub-system SHOULD support VST plugins
 - Plugin processing SHOULD work at least with 32bit of resolution.

-> Because liroma is not a real time system, the latency is not a problem.
-You can use big buffers to optimize the plugin performances.
+> Because liroma is an OUTPUT only processor, the latency is a minor problem.
+You can use big buffers to optimize the plugins performances.
 When possible prefer quality instead of low latency.
+If video is supported, a delay on video stream could be needed.

-### Speakers'management requirements
+### Speakers' management requirements
-The main objective of the Speakers' management is to map X input channel into Y speakers with Y >= X. This means distributing the input channel in a 3D space simulating the speaker number and placement required by the remastered sources
+The main objective of the Speakers' management is to map X input channels into Y speakers.
+This means distributing the input channel in a 3D space simulating the speaker number and placement required by the remastered sources
 - all individual speakers MUST support bass management, input leveling, DRC equalization, and temporal alignment;
 - bass management MUST be able to be conformant to multichannel specifications for both music and video (e.g. +10db on LFE);
 - bass management MUST take into account the room modal response

 The typical use case is:
 - a stereo stream is spatialized by a SW DSP at the player level that transforms it into a 7.1 source
-- the 8 channel input is routed to a 15.3 speaker configuration simulating AES 7.1 placement
+- the 8 channel input is routed to a 15.3 speaker configuration simulating AES 7.1 speaker placement requirement
-- the bass management optimizes each speaker's bandwidth
+- the bass management optimizes each speaker's bandwidth according to source specifications

 ### Listening room requirements
-TBD
+- it SHOULD limit resonances in the hotspot with a flat response as much as possible.
+- it SHOULD have a semi-permanent physical configuration
+- it SHOULD NOT contain noising equipment
+- it MUST ensure less than 30dB SPL of noise floor

 ### Control applications requirements
-TBD
+- it MUST allow to select the input source
+- it MUST act as a  remote player controller
+- it MUST switch the configuration of the rooms (scene, HW presets, volume, etc.)

 ## Constraints
 Despite the attempt to operate as scientifically as possible, it is reasonable to assume that in practice, some ideal conditions in the theory may not be met, and compromises may be necessary.
 These compromises will make the results of this project subjective and difficult to replicate.
 With this awareness, we accept the following constraints: